 Binary Canonical Serialization (BCS)

-Binary Canonical Serialization, also known as BCS, is a binary canonical serialization method, that allows for compact and efficient storage.
+Binary Canonical Serialization (BCS) is a method that allows for compact and efficient storage.
 It was invented at Diem for the purposes of a consistent signing mechanism.

 Properties